-The fashion industry is the largest polluter globally after the oil industry.
+The fashion industry is one of the largest polluters globally.
 It is now necessary to change how this industry is working to revert the damage that has been done.

 Sustainable ethical fashion is much more than a trend.
 It is a revolution.
 I started to care more about who made my clothes in 2015.
 As I learned more about what large corporations in the fashion industry are hiding, I was shocked.

 But there is so much to learn when you are new to sustainable ethical fashion.
 Terminology, materials, ethical fashion brands, labels, and certifications.
 It definitely is overwhelming.

 I am here to help you with the information I gathered.
 Here is what sustainable ethical fashion actually is.

 What Is Sustainable Ethical Fashion

 Yes, it is confusing at first.
 There is Eco-friendly fashion, slow, ethical, sustainable, organic, natural, green clothing.
 What does it mean?